 An evaporative cooler can help you keep your cool during the hot summer months.
-Also called swamp coolers, evaporative coolers work best in hot, dry areas, but water in these areas tends to be mineral rich and the evaporative process leaves behind deposits of calcium and alkaline on the cooler pads as well as on the interior of the cooler.
-The deposits also corrode and rust the metal housing and substantially reduce the operating life of the cooler.
+Also called swamp coolers, evaporative coolers work best in hot, dry areas, but water in these areas tends to be mineral rich, and the evaporative process leaves behind deposits of calcium and alkaline on the cooler pads and interior of the cooler.
+The deposits can corrode and rust the metal housing and substantially reduce the operating life of the cooler.
 Preventing as much of the swamp cooler calcium buildup and other deposits as possible makes the swamp cooler work better, improving cooling, air flow and the life of the cooler.

 The cooler pads you choose can make a difference in buildup.
-Use Aspen cooler pads and change them as needed throughout the season.
-Aspen fibers soak up water, conduct it efficiently as a water curtain and improve the cooling effect.
+Use Aspen cooler pads, and change them as needed throughout the season.
+Aspen fibers soak up water, conduct it efficiently as a water curtain, and improve the cooling effect.
 Filters should be changed as often as scale build-up occurs, usually two to three times per season.
 But you may need to replace them more often if your water is especially high in minerals.

 Clean the water pan reservoir in the bottom of the cooler once a month during the season to keep minerals from depositing on the interior.
-Turn off the cooler, draining the water reservoir pan completely, scrubbing it with a stiff brush and the solution of vinegar and water and rinsing thoroughly.
-Treat the water reservoir with a chemical scale remover, available from a home improvement store and according to package directions, to increase the solubility of minerals so they do not adhere as easily to the pads.
+Turn off the cooler, draining the water reservoir pan completely.
+Scrub it with a stiff brush and the solution of vinegar and water, rinsing thoroughly when you're done.
+Treat the water reservoir with a chemical scale remover according to package directions to increase the solubility of minerals so they don't stick as easily to the pads.

-Add a bleed-off valve to the water line that carries water from the reservoir back to the Aspen filters.
-This valve is available from home improvement stores and is installed on the water line, 6 inches up from the pump connection, and diverts a percentage of the recycled water through plastic tubing to an area of the lawn or garden that can accommodate the mineral rich water, such as Bermuda grass, salt grass or a water run-off.
+Another option is to add a bleed-off valve to the water line that carries water from the reservoir back to the Aspen filters.
+This valve is available from home improvement stores and is installed on the water line, 6 inches up from the pump connection.
+It diverts a percentage of the recycled water through plastic tubing to an area of the lawn or garden that can accommodate the mineral rich water, such as Bermuda grass, salt grass or a water run-off.